eu-digital-identity-wallet/eudi-lib-android-wallet-core/REGISTRATION_CERTIFICATE.md

 Validation runs in two stages:

 1. **Authentication** — parses the certificate, verifies its signature, and checks that the signer chain is trusted.
-This stage is always performed by the wallet (or, on the OpenID4VP path, by the OpenID4VP library) and cannot be replaced.
+This stage is always performed by the wallet core and cannot be replaced.
 2. **Evaluation** — takes the authenticated registration and checks it against the request.

 The default evaluator (`DefaultWrpRegistrationEvaluator`) performs, in order: